Celebrating Lunar New Year in Sydney

 There will be Lion Dancing of course along with Tea Ceremony demonstrations, and traditional Chinese music.

-On Lunar New Year’s Day there will be a traditional red envelope for each child who visits the garden.
+On Lunar New Year’s Day, there will be a traditional red envelope for each child who visits the garden.
 Inside will be a chocolate gold coin, for good luck!
 (Arrive early to avoid missing out)

 They will stay open until 9 pm on Saturday so you can enjoy the ambience of the garden in the evening light.

-LEGO Lunar New Year Dragon
+Lunar New Year at World Square

 The event is packed with traditional music, dragon and lion dances, drummers, LED shows, and stunning decorations, making World Square a prime destination for the New Year.
 The 16 days of celebration include significant dates like Red Dog Day and the God of Fortune’s birthday, encompassing a period of solemn joy and inclusivity.